 How Does Student Loan Financing Work in South Africa?

-The three methods of financing student loans have different characteristics even though their objectives are the same – to provide financial aid to students who do not have the means to pay while studying.
+The three methods of financing student loans differ in their characteristics, even though their objectives are the same: to provide financial aid to students who lack the means to pay for their studies.

 Click here for more information about NSFAS and how to apply